Vehicle registration plates of New South Wales: MyPlates range

-"MyPlates" range is a product of the Plate Marketing Pty Ltd on behalf of Transport for NSW.
+"MyPlates" range is a product of the Plate Marketing Pty Ltd on behalf of Transport for NSW since 1 October 2010.
+Prior to that, Roads and Traffic Authority of NSW managed the business.
 It offers personalisation of registration plates including plate colour and content.
 Since 2009, all non-reflective bases have been converted to reflective.
-As of 1 October 2010, Plate Marketing Pty Ltd (formerly part of the LicenSys group) has been appointed to manage and operate the myPlates business under a 15-year partnering arrangement.

 Formats available by type of vehicle: